e-gov/GOVSSO/TechnicalSpecification.md

 11. GOVSSO will respond to the client application with a GOVSSO ID Token.
 GOVSSO will also internally update the SSO session expiration time to `currentTime + N minutes`.
 The client application now has the user authentication information and can display the protected page.
 Client application signals it's UI that next session update request should be scheduled at ID Token's `exp` minus 2 minutes.

 ### 4.2 Session update process
+NB!
+Due to the user agents (browsers) trend of blocking third party cookies by default we are currently working on alternative solution for session update process than described below.
+This change will affect the session update process and protocol.
+There for, we suggest not to implement update sequence by current specification.
+{: .note}

 Once the user has been authenticated and an SSO session created, the client application must periodically perform SSO session update requests to keep the SSO session alive in GOVSSO.
 In GOVSSO protocol this is done by acquiring a new ID Token from GOVSSO service.
 GOVSSO session update requests are very similar to authentication requests.
 The only difference is that GOVSSO will not display any graphical page to the user when the user agent is redirected.
 To differentiate SSO session update requests from SSO authentication requests, the client application will add `prompt` parameter to the request (`prompt=none`). ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "3.1.2.1.
 Authentication Request".)